Ty Smarpat - Localization Manager

-Creating quality eLearning content is not always a walk in the park.
-Writing and developing the materials is only half the battle - ensuring your learners actually meet your distinct learning outcomes is another part of the equation.
+Creating quality eLearning content is not an easy task.
+Creating the content is only one half of the challenge - ensuring your learners actually can meet your learning outcomes is the other half.

-On top of that, entering the global workforce poses a whole other set of challenges.
-After all, how can businesses effectively communicate with their employees when they live all around the world and speak multiple languages?
-If you’re not careful to appropriately adapt your content for a global audience, you may end up with a less-than-effective course and learners who are confused and frustrated.
+When you add to that the need to take your training global, you now are taking on a whole other set of challenges.
+After all, how can businesses effectively communicate with their employees when they live all around the world, have different cultures, and speak multiple different languages?
+If you don't carefully adapt your content for a global audience, you may end up with less-than-effective training and learners who are confused and frustrated.

 Localization is the process of adapting the target language's culture to your course material.
 Rather than simply translating your content word for word, localization uses cultural nuances to make the content feel familiar to the reader, no matter where in the world they may be.